-The house has a moderately complex design with a moderately complex roofline and is oriented with a south aspect.
+The proposed house will have a moderately complex design with a moderately complex roofline and will be oriented with a south aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material will consist of composite shingles.
+The roofing material will consist of fiberglass shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material is stucco.
-Soffits and fascia are 3/4" thick plywood.
+The exterior wall material is to be wood on the new addition and the existing structure.
+Soffits and fascia are to be 3/4" thick wood.

-The structure has 35 medium sized windows with the primary viewing direction being toward the south side of the structure.
+The structure has 22 medium sized windows with the primary viewing direction being toward the south side of the structure.
 Windows are double glazed with Low-E coating and tempered glass where required.
-Frames are made of vinyl clad wood.
-Exterior doors are to be 1-3/4", fire-rated, and made of steel.
+Frames are made of wood and aluminum clad.
+Exterior doors are 1-3/4", fire-rated, and made of steel.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-A deck will be constructed of metal/composite materials and supported by steel.
-The deck will be open overhead and underneath and isolated from the surrounding landscape with dirt and gravel over a weed barrier.
+A deck will be constructed of wood materials and supported by timber posts.
+The deck will be open overhead and underneath and isolated from the surrounding landscape with crushed rock over a fiberglass weed barrier.
 This material should be spread underneath the entire deck surface and to 2' past the drip-line of the deck.